peidevs/Event_Resources/PendingMeetUps.md

 ## OCT 2018

 - cat-herder: M. Easter
-- speaker 1 (pending): Kelly H with Code for Canada
+- potentially a Student Night per Slack convo

 ## NOV 2018

 - cat-herder: M. Easter
-- speakers: TBD
+- speaker 1 (confirmed): Kelly H with Code for Canada
+- TODO: Kelly will touch base beforehand to confirm the content of the talk.

 ### Misc